John and Nyamal Yual

 “God spoke to me and said, 'John you are running to get a better life in Australia and that is your choice.'
 God said, ‘I have another plan for you.
 I call you to remain in the camp and share the suffering with my people and give them hope that is only found in Jesus.’”

 He accepted God's call and in 2003, he walked for seven days without food or clean water to re-enter Sudan, carrying the Gospel.
 He was there for one and a half months (45 days), teaching and sharing the Good news with people who had never heard about Jesus.
 Thirteen (13) churches were planted.
-By 2013, the church of the Nazarene ministry grew from 13 churches to 3,015 churches in one of the most dangerous, resistant areas on earth.

 When the war broke out again in December 2013, he moved to Uganda with his family.
 At this point God added the ministry to refugees who ran from South Sudan, North Sudan, Eritrea, Ethiopia, Congo, and Burundi.
 Currently John continues to serve at his peril, in the name of Jesus and to the glory of God!